 - Applicants are responsible for editing and presenting their photos with all associated captions and/or descriptions after returning from their photo exhibition.
 Do you have any experience editing photos?

 - If you lack photography experience, how do you plan to improve your skills before departing on your photo exhibition, should you be awarded a grant?

 - The use of a table is encouraged for timelines.

 - Provide clear travel dates and locations.

-- Include milestones for delivering preliminary photos and film during your expedition.
+- Include milestones for delivering preliminary photos during your expedition.

 - Narrative of Planned Activities